LTUC/prep-course-std/Day16/Task/README.md

 You are building a Travel Destination application where you can see a list of the most visited places around the world.

 ### **Requirements**
+**Set up your Github Repository:**
-- Create new branch called class-16 then start your work by using this command **git checkout -b class16**
+   - Create new repo called `Travel-Destination`.
+   - Checkout a new branch called `class-16` for today's task.
+   - Open it in VS code.

 - You structure tourapp/src to be as below - it just related to src folder the rest folder should not be Edited .